 All individuals who are members shall have the right to vote, hold office, and serve on committees.

-Formal application for membership as an individual or as part of an institution (Institutional Membership) can be made at any time either in writing to the CEO or via the application process on the ASPiH website.
+Formal application for membership as an individual or as part of an institution (Institutional Membership) can be made at any time via the application process on the ASPiH website.

-Membership fees will be renewable annually unless otherwise authorised by the CEO and Finance Director.
+Membership fees will be renewable annually unless otherwise authorised by the Operations Manager and Finance Director.

 The membership fee will be set by the EC and any changes approved by majority vote at the Annual General Meeting (AGM)